Jopson engine

 Performance

 We already saw that examples of this engine had undergone a lengthy series of successful operating tests.
-On the basis of these tests, the designer claimed that his engine would develop 1.0 BHP @ 1,500 RPM.
+On the basis of these tests, the designer claimed that his engine would develop 1.0 horsepower @ 1,500 RPM.
 I have to say that this figure seems highly suspect to me.
 It would take a massive amount of torque from the engine's 55.3 cc to develop that kind of power at the cited speed - I simply can’t see this engine performing at that level.
 Lacking an opportunity to test an actual example, that’s about all that I can say on this subject!

 The Jopson propellers were made entirely of aluminium alloy.
 They were designed to offer variable pitch, with the blades being graduated so that any desired pitch, within certain limits, could be arranged.
 They were made available in four sizes, namely 15, 20, 25 and 30 ins. diameter.